gokulkrishh/how-it-works/src/pages/javascript/custom-spread-operator/index.md

 **Symbol.iterator** contains two parts.

 1. An object whose key is **Symbol.iterator** called `Iterable`.
-1. A function for above key called `Iterator` to iterate the values passed to it.
+1. A function for the above key called `Iterator` to iterate the values passed to it.

 **Example**: